SangeethaKumari/AI_Code_Mentor/README.md

   Identify and avoid common mistakes in your code.

 - **Multi-Language Support:**
-  Offers explanations in multiple spoken languages and supports a variety of programming languages.
+  Supports a variety of programming languages.

 ---